The ad astra vita project founder – Dr Rowena Christiansen

 MB BS, BA Hons, LLB, MEmergHealth, MBA, DCH, GradDipEd, GradDipDisasterMed, ACCAM, GradCertDisasterMed, GradCertSpaceStudies, FAsMA, ISU SH-SSP16

-Dr Rowena Christiansen is proud to be the founder of the ad astra vita space life sciences project.
+Dr Rowena Christiansen is proud to be the founder of the ad astra vita space life sciences project and the Space Health Symposium, and now one of the Founders of ASBX2021 (The 3rd Australian Space Biology x Health Summit).
 She has a lifelong passionate interest in astronomy and space exploration.
 Rowena established this initiative in the context of the entrepreneurial emphasis of the new Australian Space Agency.
 She hopes that promoting open access to information, resources, and outreach activities about aerospace medicine (and medicine in extreme and austere environments) will raise awareness both locally and internationally, promote networking and collaboration, and lead to more linkages and partnerships.
 The project is also able to facilitate space life sciences projects, education and outreach.

 Rowena herself has a diverse background.
 After a first career as as a lawyer, management consultant, and small business owner/operator, she qualified as a physician.
 Rowena works as a small group facilitator and assessor in the Melbourne Medical School teaching human physiology and clinical practice skills, and as a pre-hospital emergency doctor.
 She is a Fellow of Ormond College at the University of Melbourne.
 Rowena has undertaken post-graduate training in emergency medicine and critical care, women and children’s health, aviation medicine and space studies, disaster health, and emergency management.
 She pursues special interests in aerospace medicine, extreme environments and wilderness medicine, and is currently undertaking research related to expeditionary medicine.